GMP-SSE-662/Hangman/README.md

 This game was developed to check and exercise my knowledge in OOP using Java.

-Comments and suggestions:
+Comments and suggestions regarding the ff are highly appreciated:
-- on the applications overall design and code
+- overall design and code
+- modularization
+- object abstraction
+- code optimization/simplification
+- code readability
+- list usage
+- naming convention
 - how to improve this game
-are highly appreciated!